-The wing flying system needed to be super lightweight, so the wings are flown in the roof on bespoke tracking trolleys that house two zero-speed chain hoists for the 14m high flight path, and run from left to right on 3 metre span tracking beams.
-These are all suspended on the production’s trussing and programmed into WI’s control software which regulates the movements.
+The wing flying system needed to be super lightweight, so the wings are flown in the roof on bespoke tracking trolleys that house 2 zero-speed chain hoists for the 14m high flight path, and run from left to right on 3m span tracking beams.
+These are all suspended on the production’s trussing and programmed into WI’s control software which regulates the movements and synchronization.

-The second phase of the project for WI was fabricating the intricate stage - which has flooring at 200, 400 and 600 millimetre levels - in three different variants to deal with the different sized venues on the tour.
+The second phase of the project for WI was fabricating the intricate stage - which has flooring at 200, 400 and 600 mm levels - in 3 different variants to deal with the different sized venues on the tour.

-This was particularly galvanising because of the numerous curved shapes involved in all the downstage and offstage elements of each stage … entailing the manufacture of many different parts to produce exactly the correct contours when the three versions of the stage were fully assembled.
+This was particularly galvanizing because of the numerous curved shapes involved in all the downstage and offstage elements of each stage entailing the manufacture of many different parts to produce exactly the correct contours when the 3 versions of the stage were fully assembled.

-Each of the three stage levels also encompass LED light boxes on their downstage and offstage edges.
-Additionally, the 600 mm level contains a trap-door for small stage props and houses three hydraulic scissor lifts which are used for performer show moves.
+Each of the 3 stage levels also encompass LED light boxes on their downstage and offstage edges.
+Additionally, the 600 mm level contains a trap-door for small stage props and houses 3 hydraulic scissor lifts which are used for performer show moves.

-The biggest version of the stage is 18 metres wide by 12 deep – so far used only at the Kremlin – while the larger touring version is 13.3 metres wide by 8.5 metres deep, with a smaller one at 9.2 metres wide and also 8.5 deep.
+The biggest version of the stage is 18m wide by 12 deep – so far used only at the Kremlin – while the touring version is 13.3m wide by 8.5m deep with a smaller variant at 9.2m wide and also 8.5 deep.

 WI also provided the scissor lifts and integrated these into the stage surrounds.

-Most elements of the central 600mm level could be re-used across all three versions, but the 400 and 200 mm sections were completely specific to the different variants of the stage.
+Most elements of the central 600mm level could be re-used across all 3 versions but the 400 and 200 mm sections were completely specific to the different variants of the stage.

 The third scenic element needing the WI touch is a downstage lift with fountain effect that is revealed in the final song of the set.

-WI built the 3.2 by 2 metre aluminium water tank with integrated forklift sleeves, wheels and adjustable feet for easy handling and levelling, whilst also housing all the lifting mechanics, one large central water fountain and 8 periphery nozzles with their relevant pumping equipment!
+WI built the 3.2 by 2m aluminium water tank with integrated forklift sleeves, wheels and adjustable feet for easy handling and levelling whilst also housing all the lifting mechanics, one large central water fountain and 8 periphery nozzles with their relevant pumping equipment!

-The lift platform is driven up and down by an external pneumatic unit and the water elements were integrated by The Crystal Group from France
+The lift platform is driven up and down by an external pneumatic unit.
+Water elements were integrated by The Crystal Group from France.

 During the show the platform sits level with the stage.
-For the final song, it is lowered 15 cm into the water and the fountains start, revealing a stunning visual effect that had stayed invisible for most of the show.
+For the final song, it is lowered 15 cm into the water and the fountains start, revealing a stunning visual effect invisible up to then during most of the show.

 All the flying wings and stage parts have been designed by WI to pack into dollies, clearly marked up to make the build / break-down process as straightforward and efficient as possible for the crews and for local transportation.